lavinhoque33/actions-the-lazy-linker/README.md

 The action replaces the PR description with Jira information and commit messages.
 If you have important information in the existing description, you should preserve it manually before the action runs.

+#### Does the workflow rerun when new commits are added?

+Yes!
+The workflow is configured to run both when a PR is opened (`opened`) and when new commits are pushed to the PR branch (`synchronize`).
+This means the PR description will be updated automatically whenever you add new commits, ensuring the FIXES section always reflects the latest commit messages.

 #### Do images get copied over?